honeycombio/gha-buildevents/README.md

 No outputs are set, but the following environment variables are set:

-`TRACE_ID`: the trace ID is a combination of the repository, the workflow, the job name, the run number, optionally a matrix key and a random string.
+`TRACE_ID`: the trace ID is a combination of the repository, the workflow, the job name, the run number, the run attempt, and optionally a matrix key.
 This trace ID will be unique across re-runs of the workflow.
 The format:
 ```
-<owner>/<repo>-<workflow>-<job>-<run number>-<random number>
+<owner>/<repo>-<workflow>-<job>-<run number>-<run attempt>
 ```
-For example: `honeycombio/gha-buildevents-Integration-smoke-test-20144-1738717406`.
+For example: `honeycombio/gha-buildevents-Integration-smoke-test-20144-1`.

 ## Example